Algonquin Power & Utilities (AQN) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the utility operator had gained 3.19% over the past month.
-This has outpaced the Utilities sector's loss of 2.64% and lagged the S&P 500's gain of 7% in that time.
+Prior to today's trading, shares of the utility operator had gained 12.76% over the past month.
+This has outpaced the Utilities sector's loss of 3.74% and the S&P 500's gain of 3.6% in that time.

-Investors will be hoping for strength from Algonquin Power & Utilities as it approaches its next earnings release, which is expected to be March 17, 2023.
-The company is expected to report EPS of $0.19, down 9.52% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $705.03 million, up 18.53% from the year-ago period.
+Algonquin Power & Utilities will be looking to display strength as it nears its next earnings release, which is expected to be March 17, 2023.
+In that report, analysts expect Algonquin Power & Utilities to post earnings of $0.19 per share.
+This would mark a year-over-year decline of 9.52%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $705.03 million, up 18.53% from the year-ago period.

-Any recent changes to analyst estimates for Algonquin Power & Utilities should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for Algonquin Power & Utilities.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 16.67% lower.
-Algonquin Power & Utilities currently has a Zacks Rank of #4 (Sell).
+Algonquin Power & Utilities is currently sporting a Zacks Rank of #4 (Sell).

 The Utility - Electric Power industry is part of the Utilities sector.
-This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 100, which puts it in the top 40% of all 250+ industries.

+To follow AQN in the coming trading sessions, be sure to utilize Zacks.com.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report